tommikaikkonen/redux-orm-primer/README.md

 You want your data to be normalized in your Redux store.
 Now if your data is relational, your state is bound to look like tables in a relational database, because that's the normalized way to represent that kind of data.

 As you write your Redux reducers and selectors, you want to divide them to small functions to create a hierarchy of functions.
 This makes the functions easy to test and reason about, and is one of the great things about Redux.

-So for a list of entities, you might have a reducer for an entity, lets say restaurants.
-You have an `items` array of id's, and a `itemsById` map.
-You create a reducer for both.
-You create another subreducer inside `itemsById` reducer that applies updates on individual restaurants.
-That works great until you need to access the employee entities related to that restaurant.
-The state supplied to your restaurant reducers don't have information about employees.
+You might have a reducer for a list of entities, lets say restaurants.
+To store information about restaurants, you have an `items` array of restaurant id's, and an `itemsById` map.
+In the main restaurant reducer, you delegate to separate `items` and `itemsById` reducers.
+You create another subreducer inside `itemsById` reducer that applies updates on individual restaurants' attributes.

+That works great until you need to access employee entities related to that restaurant.
+The state supplied to your restaurant reducers doesn't have information about employees.

 You might end up at some of these solutions to the problem:

-1. use `redux-thunk` to query the state with `getState` before dispatching the final action object with all the data needed for the separate reducers to do their job,
+- use `redux-thunk` to query the state with `getState` before dispatching the final action object with all the data needed for the separate reducers to do their job,
-2. write the reducer / selector logic higher up in the hierarchy or
+- write the reducer / selector logic higher up in the hierarchy or
-3. pass a larger piece of state to child reducers / selectors as an additional argument.
+- pass a larger piece of state to child reducers / selectors as an additional argument.

 You can work with all these, but in my opinion, they get hairy to manage.
 Your code ends up handling a lot of low-level logic, and the bigger picture gets lost.